makecode-extensions/WhaleySansFont/README.md

 # WhaleySans Font

-makecode WhaleySans Font package for micro:bit
+makecode WhaleySans Font extension for micro:bit

 WhaleySans Font is a very small font (2 x 5), may show two digital in 5 x 5 LEDs.